Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Incumbent Quigley first took the seat in 2009.
 He is also simultaneously running for Chicago Mayor for the 2027 election.

-Platform: Quigley has championed his commitment for ethics reform.
-As well as his commitment for LGBTQ rights.
+Platform: Quigley has championed his commitment for ethics reform, and his commitment for LGBTQ+ rights.
 He said he supports cutting the Department of Defense’s budget.
 He is pro-choice and said he will also fight to speed up the process of FDA drug approval processes.
 For more information go to Quigley’s campaign page.

 Platform: Supports Medicare for all.
 Expand healthcare investments such as mobile clinics to rural areas.
 Increase funding for medical schools and residency programs.
 Cap insulin at $25 a month.
 Use abandoned office buildings and malls and turn them into residential housing.
 Up to $25,000 down payment assistance for first-time home buyers.
 Join the international criminal court for acts of violence and genocide against Hamas and the Israeli Government.
 Abolish ice.
 For more information go to Conroy’s campaign page.